aristocratos/btop4win/README.md

 Will run on Windows 7 or later but requires custom terminal software that supports ANSI escape sequences.

+Notes:

+The default symbols for graphs are set to TTY for best compatibility with Windows fonts, for braille and block symbols get custom fonts.

+See [Terminess Powerline](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/Terminus/terminus-ttf-4.40.1) for a font that includes the braille symbols.

 ## Features

 * Easy to use, with a game inspired menu system.